Runner tying shoelaces by the front door

 • long run/ride

-Put that in first.
-Put it on the day you are most likely to actually do it, not the day that looks prettiest on a calendar.
+Put that session in first.
+Put it on the day you are most likely to do it properly, not the day that looks neatest on the calendar.

 Then write the intent in plain English: